 With the right job management software, a tradie like electricians, plumbers, and HVAC+R contractors will be able to:

 - stay organised,

-- track payment, and
+- track payments, and

-- serve their clients efficiently.
+- serve their clients more efficiently.

 The problem is, unlike finding a high-quality Phillips-head screwdriver, selecting a suitable job management platform is a bit more nuanced.
-Choose the wrong one and your technicians won’t be able to find an easy workaround.
+Choose the wrong one, and your technicians won’t be able to find an easy workaround.